Supporting Your Student from a Distance

 Advice for Parents/Guardians

 - Before your student comes to college, teach them to do their laundry and clean for themselves.
-Our laundry machines are not coin-operated, so they will not need quarters.

 - Be very supportive, even if your student makes mistakes.
 Let your student learn the lessons from the choices they make.